awmleer/reto/docs/advanced.md

 This is very similar to `useMemo` and `useEffect`.
 But please notice that the `deps` of `useStore` is **function**.

+### Split Store

-In addition, we recommend splitting a large Store into small parts, so that not only is the code easier to maintain, but performance can also get improved.
+We recommend splitting a large Store into small parts, so that not only is the code easier to maintain, but performance can also get improved.

 ## Default Value